-The Boulder County Coroner's Office investigated 21 deaths resulting from traffic incidents in 2020, all of which occurred in Boulder County.
-Of the 21 cases, 17 of the victims were male and 4 were female.
-Their ages ranged from 16 to 85 years of age.
-Twelve people died due to injuries or complications from injuries sustained in motor vehicle incidents (including automobiles, pickup trucks, SUVs and vans), 5 people died as a pedestrian struck by a motor vehicle, 4 people that died were bicyclists involved in a collision.
-Among the 12 vehicle fatalities, 9 were drivers and 3 were passengers.
-Six of the drivers were wearing seatbelts.
-Of the bicycle deaths, 2 were wearing a helmet.
+The Boulder County Coroner's Office investigated 37 deaths resulting from traffic incidents in 2021.
+Of the 37 deaths, 32 were male and 5 were female.
+Their ages ranged from 16 to 93 years of age.
+Twenty-two people died due to injuries or complications from injuries sustained in motor vehicle incidents (including automobiles, pickup trucks, SUVs and vans), 4 people died as a pedestrian struck by a motor vehicle, 6 people that died were bicyclists involved in a collision and 5 were motorcyclists.
+Among the 22 vehicle fatalities, 19 were drivers and 3 were passengers.
+Seven of the 19 drivers were wearing seatbelts and 1 of the 3 passengers were wearing seatbelts.
+Of the 6 bicycle deaths, 4 were wearing a helmet.
+Of the 5 motorcycle deaths, all 5 were drivers and 3 were wearing a helmet.

-Note: There were a total of 36 traffic incident deaths reported to the Boulder County Coroner's Office in 2020.
-The Boulder County Coroner's Office investigated 21 of these cases; the other 15 cases were transferred to another coroner's jurisdiction.
+Note: There were a total of 47 traffic incident deaths reported to the Boulder County Coroner's Office in 2021.
+The Boulder County Coroner's Office investigated 38 of these cases; the other 10 cases were transferred to another coroner's jurisdiction.